Request Access

 What We Show, What We Don't

 Every score carries a coverage indicator: Scored 3/3 (complete) or Scored 2/3 (partial).
+Year-specific freshness thresholds apply: Piotroski and Beneish on filings ≤ 1 year, Altman ≤ 2 years; stocks failing this gate are flagged “Insufficient Coverage.”
 When data is incomplete, we show it.
 Silence about missing data is more dangerous than the missing data itself.

 Scores are recalculated weekly.
 Underlying financial statements reflect the latest available filing, typically updated quarterly for larger markets and annually for smaller listings.